-- The pre-race media grid is compulsory for all riders. - When a rider reaches the rear of the grid after the sighting lap(s) the rider must switch off the engine and coast at walking pace or be pushed into their grid position. - The pit lane will stay open for 3 minutes and as such it may be possible to complete more than one sighting lap. - A second sighting lap will only be permitted by riding through pit lane. - Any rider who is in pit lane when pit exit closes may follow the field on the warm-up lap and will start the race from the rear of the grid.
+- The pre-race media grid is compulsory for all riders. - When a rider reaches the rear of the grid after the sighting lap(s) the rider must switch off the engine and come to a full stop at the back of the grid.
+The motorcycle must then be pushed into their grid position. - The pit lane will stay open for 3 minutes and as such it may be possible to complete more than one sighting lap. - A second sighting lap will only be permitted by riding through pit lane. - Any rider who is in pit lane when pit exit closes may follow the field on the warm-up lap and will start the race from the rear of the grid.
 Each Team is permitted a maximum of four persons on the grid excluding the rider but including any promotional person or umbrella person between the sighting and the warm-up laps for each rider. - Refer to rule 3.2 of these regulations for further information.